dimitri-nicolo/calico/getting-started/windows-calico/standard.md

   ```
   For example, `c:\install-calico-windows.ps1 -DownloadOnly yes -KubeVersion 1.17.9`

-  Once these steps are complete, run `ls c:\TigeraCalico` and you will see the calico-node.exe binary, install scripts, and other files.
+  After these steps, run `ls c:\TigeraCalico` and you will see the calico-node.exe binary, install scripts, and other files.

 ### How to